Tanderix/AOC22/README.md

-# AOC22
+# Advent of Code 22
-Advent of Code 2022 solutions
+My *Advent of Code 2022* solutions